MOHIT-JANGIR/ARTH-Task-3-AND-AWS-CSA-DEVS-TASK-1/README.md

-##  Whether we use WebUI or CLI we need to login to AWS account, i.e., Authentication is a must.
-For this first create an IAM user, here I've provided AdministratorAccess to the user:
+## using aws webui or cli, login or authentication is required, For this I have first created an IAM user, here I've provided AdministratorAccess to the user:

 ![image](https://user-images.githubusercontent.com/61896468/95985825-b5766e00-0e42-11eb-9dae-13dd9eb086d9.png)